Carers Advice

 Young Carers

-Many young people do not consider themselves to be young carers, they are just looking after someone in their family who needs help and getting on with that needs to be done.
+Many young people do not consider themselves to be young carers.
+Maybe you're just looking after someone in your family who needs help and are getting on with what needs to be done.
+A carer is defined as a family member (or paid helper) who regularly looks after a child or a sick, elderly, or disabled adult.

 In order to care safely and stay in good health, young carers need information, support, respect and recognition.
 Many young carers continue to go unrecognised, and although they spend a lot of time looking after someone, they frequently say they feel invisible.